datarevenue-berlin/code-challenge-2020/README.md

 * [How to install docker-compose](https://docs.docker.com/compose/install/)

 ## Goals
 The repository you see here is a minimal local version of our usual task orchestration pipeline.
 We run everything in docker containers.
 So each task must expose its functionality via a CLI.
 We the use luigi to spin up the containers and pass the necessary arguments to each container.
 See more details [here](https://www.datarevenue.com/en/blog/how-to-scale-your-machine-learning-pipeline).
+Although here we take it a little further by containerizing everything including the luigi workers.
+Furthermore for performance and simplicity we run everything using docker instead of kubernetes.

 The repository already comes with the a leaf task implemented which will download the data set for you.